disco-lang/disco/docs/tutorial/typedefs.rst

    type Bar = Baz
    type Baz = Bar

-   -- Pair is OK because it expands to a top-level type former -- (product) which is not a type definition. type Pair = Pair * Pair
+   -- Pair is OK (though rather useless) because it expands to a -- top-level type former (product) which is not a type definition. type Pair = Pair * Pair